niklasf/shakmaty/README.md

 ---------

 * 0.16.4
-  - Fixed insufficient material detection with same-color bishops on both sides.
+  - Fix insufficient material detection with same-color bishops on both sides.
   - Document limitations of `Position::is_irreversible()`.
 Moves that cede en passant are now considered irreversible.
 * 0.16.3